Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Theory.md

 2.  **Mathematical operations**: These operations perform mathematical calculations on the values of corresponding cells in different layers.
 Common mathematical operations include addition, subtraction, multiplication, division, and statistical calculations like mean, median, or standard deviation.

 3.  **Boolean operations**: These operations utilize Boolean logic (AND, OR, NOT) to determine the presence or absence of certain conditions or attributes.
 They help create binary or categorical output layers based on specified criteria.
+They can also be used to reclassify raster data.

 Raster overlay analysis is used in various GIS applications, such as land suitability analysis, environmental modeling, habitat analysis, urban planning, and natural resource management.
 It allows for the integration of diverse datasets, including DEMs, satellite imagery, land cover maps, and thematic data, to generate valuable information and support decision-making processes.
 By overlaying and combining raster layers, you can explore spatial relationships, identify patterns, quantify spatial characteristics, and derive meaningful insights from the data.
-- Slope
-- Data reclassification
-- Raster calculator
-- Raster overlay analysis (calculations)

 # Time to get your hands dirty!
 Move on to the [5th exercise](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/blob/master/Content/5_Exercise.md) to apply this new knowledge
 <!--stackedit_data: